AdamEssenmacher/MemoryToolkit.Maui/README.md

 - **Compartmentalizes & prevents leaks** by breaking apart pages and views when they're no longer needed.
 - **Prevents leaks and ensures native resources are cleaned up** by automatically calling `DisconnectHandler()` on view/page handlers.

+## Warning!
+While leak prevention & compartmentalization features are intended to be safe for production use, it may not be advisable to use leak detection in release builds due to excessive GC.Collect() calls needed to get the GC to behave deterministically.

 # Platform Notes

 I'm only testing this on Android/iOS.
 Please let me know if you have any issues on other platforms.